Skip to main content

 • the source transaction identifier you submitted (txHash, bitcoinTxid + bitcoinVout, Spark transfer id, or Lightning receive request id)

-Persist these optional workflow fields for approval/refund flows:
+Persist these optional workflow fields:

 • order.status